Source Player Core pg. 231 2.0

 - Society: Local history, key personalities, legal institutions, societal structure, and humanoid culture.

 The GM might allow checks to Recall Knowledge using other skills.
 For example, you might assess the skill of an acrobat using Acrobatics.
-If you're using a physical skill (like in this example), the GM will most likely have you use a mental ability score-typically Intelligence- instead of the skill's normal physical ability score.
+Suppose you're using a physical skill (like in this example).
+In that case, the GM will most likely have you use a mental ability score-typically Intelligence- instead of the skill's normal physical ability score.

 Recall Knowledge Tasks